-Lease Details Donnybrook Branch The lease agreement is a non-cancellable lease with an initial term of five years which commenced in July 2018.
+Lease Details Beaconsfield Branch The lease agreement is a non-cancellable lease with an initial term of five years which commenced in September 2014.
 The lease has one further five year extension option available.
-Capel Branch The lease agreement is a non-cancellable lease with an initial term of ten years which commenced in September 2015.
-The lease has one further ten year extension option available.

 The company assesses at the lease commencement date whether it is reasonably certain to exercise extension options.
 The company reassesses whether it is reasonably certain to exercise the options if there is a significant event or significant change in circumstances within its control.